 Brew Temperature

-- Drip coffee – should be brewed with water that is between 195°F to 212°F.
+- Drip coffee – should be brewed with water that is between 195°F to 212°F, with the SCA Golden Cup standard recommending 200°F for optimal extraction.

 Can I Use the Same Cleaning Method for Both Drip Coffee Makers and Espresso Machines?

-Yes, you can use the same cleaning method for both drip coffee makers and espresso machines.
-To ensure optimal performance and eliminate buildup, regularly clean your equipment using a solution specifically designed for cleaning drip coffee makers.
+Yes, you can use the same cleaning method for both drip coffee makers and espresso machines. (the SCA-standard 9-bar espresso definition) To ensure optimal performance and eliminate mineral buildup, regularly clean your equipment using a solution specifically designed for cleaning drip coffee makers.
 This process will help prolong the lifespan of your machines and maintain the quality of your brews.

 Organoleptic Properties – How Does It Look and Tastes?

-From an organoleptic perspective, drip coffee and espresso offer distinct sensory experiences.
-They are fundamentally different beverages, and dedicated drip coffee drinkers often do not prefer espresso, and vice versa.
+From an organoleptic perspective, drip coffee and espresso offer distinct sensory experiences. (the SCA-standard 9-bar espresso definition) They are fundamentally different beverages, and dedicated drip coffee drinkers often do not prefer espresso, and vice versa.

 Serving size

-Espresso is a concentrated drink, typically served as a double shot with a volume of approximately two ounces (60 ml).
-Drip coffee is a larger beverage, with a standard serving around five ounces (150 ml), though North American coffee shops commonly serve it in eight-ounce (237 ml) cups and larger sizes.
+Espresso is a concentrated drink, typically served as a double shot (doppio) with a volume of approximately two ounces (60 ml). (the SCA-standard 9-bar espresso definition) Drip coffee, in contrast, is a larger beverage, with a standard serving around five ounces (150 ml), though North American coffee shops commonly serve it in eight-ounce (237 ml) cups and larger sizes.

 Color